 - Drainage netting (optional)

-Rather than buying potting soil and decorative rock separately, you could start with a succulent planter soil kit instead, which makes creating your succulent dish garden a snap!
+Rather than buying potting soil and rock separately, you could start with a planter kit, which makes creating your dish garden a snap!

-Step 1: Cover drainage holes and add succulent soil – If the drainage holes in your succulent planter are large, then you should cover them with drainage netting before adding soil to your container.
+Step 1: Cover the holes and add soil – If the holes in the bottom of your planter are large, then you should cover them with drainage netting before adding soil.

-This will keep the soil from washing out of the drainage holes, but still allow the water to drain out.
+This will keep it from washing out of the holes, but still allow the water to drain.
 A piece of window screen or landscaping fabric would also work, if you have some on hand.

-Next, fill the container about half full with succulent potting soil.
-You can buy commercial potting soil, or you can make your own succulent soil using my recipe.
+Next, fill the container about half full with soil.
+You can buy the pre-made stuff, or you can make your own succulent soil using my recipe.

-Step 2: Add your focal succulent plant – The first plant you should add to your DIY mini succulent garden is the focal plant (the tallest plant).
+Step 2: Add your focal plant – The first thing you should add to your DIY miniature indoor succulent garden is the focal plant (the tallest one).

-Depending on how your succulent planter will be displayed, you can put your focal plant in the center (if it will be viewed from all sides) or, you can put it in the back of the container (if your mini garden will only be seen from the front).
+Depending on how your arrangement will be displayed, you can put the focal one in the center if the garden will be viewed from all sides.
+Or you can put it in the back, if your display will only be seen from the front.

 Tip: Instead of centering your focal plant, moving it slightly off to one side sometimes adds more interest.

-Step 3: Add the filler plants – After you figure out where you want your focal plant in your container, add the filler plants around it.
-These will be the bulk of the container so they will take up the most space.
+Step 3: Add the filler plants – After you figure out where you want your focal plant to go, add the filler plants around it.
+These will be the bulk of the arrangement, so they will take up the most space.

-Step 4: Add the cascading succulent plants – Last, add the cascading plants around the outside of your succulent planter.
+Step 4: Add the cascading plant(s) – Last, add the cascading plants around the outside of your planter.

-The cascading plants should spill out over the top of the container, adding a whole new dimension to your small succulent garden.
-You can add one or several cascading plants, depending on what you like, and how large your container is.
+These should spill out over the top of the container, adding a whole new dimension to your small indoor succulent garden.
+You can add one or several of them, depending on what you like, and how large your container is.

-Gently pack the potting soil in place as you work to fill the container.
-If you plan to add decorative rock to your indoor succulent garden (seen in step 6), leave about a half to one inch of space between the top of the soil and the top of the container.
+If you plan to add decorative rock to your indoor succulent planter (see step 6), leave about a half to one inch of space between the top of the soil and the rim of the planter.

-Water the container and allow the soil to settle.
-Fill in any gaps or holes that form with more succulent soil as necessary.
+Water the container, and allow everything to settle.
+Fill in any gaps or holes that form with more dirt as necessary.

-Step 6: Add decorative rock to your dish garden (optional) – Once the potting soil has settled into the container, you can add decorative rock over the top for a nice finishing touch.
+Step 6: Add decorative rock to your indoor succulent dish garden (optional) – Once everything has settled, you can add decorative rock over the top for a nice finishing touch.

-I chose to use a multi-colored aquarium rock for mine, but you could use black river rock if you want to create more of an indoor zen garden.
+I chose to use a multi-colored aquarium rock for mine, but you could use black river rock if you want to create more of a zen look.

-This step is totally optional, but I always add decorative rock to my indoor succulent gardens.
-Not only does it look nice, it helps to keep the soil from washing out when I water it.
+This step is totally optional, but I always add cover rocks to my indoor succulent gardens.
+Not only does it look nice, it helps to keep the soil from splashing or washing out when I water it.

 Indoor Succulent Garden Care Tips

-Once you’re done creating your indoor succulent garden, it’s important to know how to care for it.
-Here are a few succulent care tips…
+Once you’re done creating your tabletop indoor succulent garden, it’s important to know how to care for it.
+Here are a few tips…

-- Put your succulent garden in a sunny window, succulents like to have lots of light.
-If the plants start to grow leggy, add an indoor garden grow light.
+- Put it in a sunny window where it will get lots of light.
+If any of them start getting leggy, add a grow light.

-- Do not overwater succulent plants.
-Allow the soil to dry out between waterings.
-If you have issues with giving your plants the correct amount of water, I recommend getting a soil moisture gauge to make it easier.
+- Do not overwater.
+Allow the soil to dry out at least 2″ down before adding more.
+If you have issues with giving your plants the correct amount, I recommend getting a moisture gauge to make it easier.

-- Never let your succulent planter to sit in water.
-Allow the excess water to drain from the plant, then dump the water from the tray the pot is sitting on.
+- Never leave the pot sitting in water.
+Allow the excess to drain completely, then dump it from the drip tray.

-- Fertilize your succulent garden with a natural, organic fertilizer.
-I use (and highly recommend) organic succulent fertilizer or an organic compost solution – they work better than chemical fertilizers and are much healthier for the environment.
+- Use a natural, organic fertilizer.
+I recommend either an organic fertilizer or a natural compost solution – they work better than chemicals, and are much healthier for your plants.

-If you want to learn more about how to take care of succulent plants, read my comprehensive Succulent Plant Care Guide.
+If you want to learn more, read my comprehensive Succulent Plant Care Guide.

 Share your tips and ideas for how to make an indoor succulent garden in the comments section below.